gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 11: July 12, Friday
+**Today's Progress**: Exploring and building a flexbox edgeLedger project, then learn more about hosting especially shared hosting and uploading files using FTP app.

 ## Day 10: July 11, Thursday
 **Today's Progress**: Study more about flexbox for a better approach on making a layout instead of using old style floats.